 As an enthusiastic leader, he is able to motivate his team by identifying each team member’s strengths; incorporating these strengths into a specific and unique role for each team member.

-Dr. Stock received his post-graduate medical training at Lenox Hill Hospital (medicine internship; diagnostic radiology residency), Memorial Sloan Kettering Cancer Center (nuclear medicine fellowship) and Hospital for Special Surgery (musculoskeletal radiology fellowship).
+He received his post-graduate training at Lenox Hill Hospital (medicine internship; diagnostic radiology residency), Memorial Sloan Kettering Cancer Center (nuclear medicine fellowship) and Hospital for Special Surgery (musculoskeletal radiology fellowship).

 Dr. James Tsai is the president of New York Eye and Ear Infirmary of Mount Sinai, the nation’s first and longest operating specialty hospital.
 He also serves as system chair and Delafield-Rodgers Professor of Ophthalmology for the Mount Sinai Health System.